-- 19. Partnering (executed by pairs): A skill in which two individuals use support from one another.
-Partnering can involve both Supporting and Executing skills. - 20.
-Perpendicular Inversion (executed by Individuals): An inverted position in which the individual's head, neck and shoulders are directly aligned with the performance surface at a 90-degree angle. - 21.
-Prop: Anything that is used in the routine choreography that is no/was not originally part of the costume Clarification: Poms are considered part of the costume in the pom category. - 22.
-Prone: A position in which the front of the individuals' body is facing the ground, and the back of the individuals' body is facing up. - 23.
-Shoulder Inversion (executed by Individuals): A position in which the individual's shoulders / upper back area are in contact with the performance surface and the individual's waist and hips and feet are higher than his/her head and shoulders. - 24.
+- 23. Shoulder Inversion (executed by Individuals): A position in which the individual's shoulders / upper back area are in contact with the performance surface and the individual's waist and hips and feet are higher than his/her head and shoulders. - 24.
 Shoulder Level: A designated and averaged height; the height of a standing individual's shoulders while standing upright with straight legs.
 (Clarification: this is an approximate height to measure space, and is not changed by bending, inverting, etc.). - 25.
 Supine: A position in which the back of the individuals' body is facing the ground, and the front of the individuals' body is facing up. - 26.
 Supporting Individual: An individual who performs a skill as part of "Groups or Pairs" who supports or maintains contact with an Executing Individual. - 27.
 Toss: A skill where the Supporting Individual(s) releases the Executing Individual.
-The Executing Individual's feet are from the performance surface when the toss is initiated. - 28.
-Tumbling: A collection of skills that emphasize acrobatic or gymnastic ability, are executed by an individual without contact, assistance or support of another individual(s) and begin and end on the performance surface. - 29.
+The Executing Individual's feet are free from the performance surface when the toss is initiated. - 28.
+Tumbling: A collection of skills that emphasize acrobatic or gymnastic ability, by an individual without contact, assistance or support of another individual(s) and begin and end on the performance surface. - 29.
 Vertical Inversion (executed by groups or pairs): A skill in which the Executing Individual's waist and hips and feet are higher than his/her own head and shoulders and bears direct weight on the Supporting Individual(s) by a stop, stall or change in momentum.